THE DIVISION OF JUDAISM

 KEEPERS of the LIGHT and the WAY

-All Essene would view themselves as Sons of Light, keepers of the ‘light of truth’.
-Later, the continuation of this theme in the New Testament, as in “…but was sent to bear witness to that light, That was the true light which gives light to every man,” Jn.
-1.8-9—all lead to the basic Essenic vision of Messiah who is the light of God, shining forth in purity and righteousness, which in their view should not be denied by or to any Jew. “… true light which gives light to every man,” denotes that not only would Messiah reveal God in a manner not yet known to the Jews, meaning “the true light”—but in doing so would become evident to others outside Judaism, with the meaning of “every man”.
-Those who could not recognize Messiah, those who thought otherwise, would therefore become usurpers of one kind or another.
+as in “…but was sent to bear witness to that light, That was the true light which gives light to every man,” Jn.
+1.8-9—all lead to the essential Essenic vision of Messiah who is the light of God, shining forth in purity and righteousness, which in their view should not be denied by or to any Jew. “… true light which gives light to every man” denotes that not only would Messiah reveal God in a manner not yet known to the Jews, meaning “the true light”—but in doing so, would become evident to others outside Judaism, with the meaning of “gives light to every man.”
+Those who could not recognize the Messiah and thought otherwise would become thieves of one kind or another; they would steal the truth which Jesus brought by keeping it from the people, denying it themselves, and obstructing in any manner possible.

 The spirit of man is the candle of the Lord,